Editions

 For example if your company is called NewsCo and you publish a newspaper

-called DailyNews, the request URL might be
+called DailyNews, the request URL is

-On success, the call returns a text/plain
+On success, the call returns a text/plain response which is the RichieSSO URL

 for the latest issue of the given product (for example, today's issue